margaretmf/margaretmf.github.io/vocabulary.md

 ## Music: ##
 * Vocal or instrumental sounds (or both) combined in such a way as to produce beauty of form, harmony, and expression of emotion
 * The written or printed signs representing vocal or instrumental sound

+## Demonstration: #
+* The action or process of showing the existence or truth of something by giving proof or evidence
+* A practical exhibition and explanation of how something works or is performed